 tion sion ssion cion cian

-Whenever I get talking to a teacher about spelling, I offer them my brilliant idea that every school should, in the first couple of weeks of the first term, have a "-tion Day" when each first year student and teacher will adopt a useful word ending in -tion.
+Whenever I get talking to a teacher about spelling, I offer them my brilliant idea that every school should, in the first couple of weeks of the first term, have a ‘-tion Day’ when each first-year student and teacher will adopt a useful word ending in -tion (that spelling only).
 By the end of the day they will know what it means, how to say it naturally, say it for spelling, and, of course, spell it accurately.

-If you like finding word patterns, then you probably know morewords.com or thefreedictionary.com I usually get to them by searching for something like "words ending in" or "words starting".
-This time I got a huge list and scooped off just over 700 I thought would be the most common, put them in alphabetical order and sorted them by <tion>, <cian>, <ssion>, <cion> and <sion>.
+If you like finding word patterns, then you probably know thefreedictionary.com.
+I usually get there by searching for something like ‘words ending in’ or ‘words starting’.
+This time I got a huge list and scooped off just over 700 words I thought would be the most common, put them in alphabetical order and sorted them by <tion>, <cian>, <ssion>, <cion> and <sion>.

 As always, memory is required for spelling but we can also play the odds a little.